slow-E/OFMSCreativeTech/README.md

 We will be using “breadboards” for the majority of our projects.
 Go to the [Sparkfun site on how to use a breadboard](https://blog.sparkfuneducation.com/what-is-a-breadboard).
 After reviewing the webpage and/or watching the video, answer the following:

-#### B. Find the picture of the lettered and numbered breadboard.
+#### Find the picture of the lettered and numbered breadboard.
 Answer the following:
 1. Is A5 connected to D5?
 2. Is C12 connected to D12?
 3. Is 2E connected to 2F?
 4. Is 15D connected to 14D?

-#### C. What are the strips along the side called?
+#### What are the strips along the side called?
 What are they generally used for?

 ## Number 3: Safety
 1. Always turn off power or disconnect power from the circuit when adding, changing, or moving components on the breadboard or microcontroller board.